DWI Attorneys in Utah

 According to Utah law, an alcohol restricted driver is prohibited from operating any vehicle with a measurable or detectable blood alcohol content, which includes actual physical control of a vehicle.
 This means that you may be in violation if you sit in the driver’s seat after drinking and have the keys in your hands, even if you have not driven the car.

-Enhanced Penalties for DWI can be imposed if you have previous or subsequent DWI convictions.
-Your 3rd DWI can be charged as a 3rd degree felony if it occurred within the past ten years.
+Enhanced Penalties for DUI can be imposed if you have previous or subsequent DUI convictions.
+Your 3rd DUI can be charged as a 3rd degree felony if it occurred within the past ten years.

 If your BAC (blood alcohol content) was over .16%, then the judge may require you to have an Ignition Interlock Device installed on your car, at your expense.
 The device prevents you from using the car if you have any alcohol in your system.